When you hop into your ride to take off to work or whatever you’re going that day, you never expect something to go wrong.

 Because that’s exactly when things are most likely to go wrong.

-Always carry jumper cables to boost your vehicle
+Always carry jumper cables to Boost your vehicle when your Battery Dies

 Now, when you need a boost, it takes two.
 There’s your car, of course, and the car of the good Samaritan who stops to help you.
 If you own a pair of jumper cables, all you need is basically any nice person to stop and offer some help, and if you’re in a public place you can even approach people for help.